bhanu9672/bhanu9672/README.md

 👀 I’m an interested freelancer in Web Development.

-🌱 I’m currently learning more about React JS and Node JS
+🌱 I’m currently learning more about React JS and Next JS

 📫 How to reach me LinkedIn - @bhanu9672,